How to manage difficult clients

 We all make mistakes and if an oversight means the client receives substandard service, then it is better to think of your reputation and repeat business by compensating the customer.
 This can either be as a payment, reduction in the bill or paying in services.
 See our insurance section to see how you can safeguard yourself against unforeseen expenses.

 A lot of freelancers relish the thought of sacking a client!
-Even when you are not inundated with work there will be some times when it just isn't worth starting a new project with a client.
-Such clients might be consistently dreadful payers - when it's wise to wonder if they are in financial difficulty.
-This is not just the one off late payment, but those where you get no response several reminders later and your time chasing costs you more than you made on the project.
+Even when you are not inundated with work there will be sometimes when it just isn't worth starting a new project with a client.
+Such clients might be consistently dreadful payers.
+This is not just the one of late payment, but those where you get no response several reminders later and your time chasing costs you more than you made on the project.
 If they are not profitable to you (very high maintenance) either, then you would be better placing your efforts in securing work from a different client.
 Where possible though, it is wise to complete any ongoing projects to bring them to as satisfactory conclusion as possible.

-Dealing with difficult clients is stressful, but a less than perfect project can be positive for your business since it enables you to address any shortcomings in your current practices to ensure you are not caught out again.
-Looking for opportunities in such negative situations, by say, improving your procedures or by redefining the type of client you want to work for, becomes a positive step for your business.
+Dealing with difficult clients is stressful, but a less than perfect project can be positive for your business.
+It enables you to address any shortcomings in your current practices to ensure you are not caught out again.
+Looking for opportunities in such negative situations as they can help improve your procedures or help you redefine the type of client you want to work for.

 - Be flexible - you may have to concede small points in order to sign the job off, put your invoice in and move on.